mui/material-ui/docs/pages/blog/mui-x-sep-2024-price-update.md

 ### Current pricing

-Under the current pricing model, you only purchase a license for the first 10 developer.
+Under the current pricing model, you only purchase a license for the first 10 developers.
-So to license the Pro plan for 50 developers you only need to purchase 10 licenses.
+So to license the Pro plan for 50 developers you would purchase 10 licenses.
 This concept was introduced in the very beginning of the MUI X offering (2021) when we offered only the Data Grid Pro with a small feature set.

 Since the release of this component, we launched several new components and features, including [Date and Time Range Pickers](/x/react-date-pickers/date-time-range-picker/).